 WHY SHOULD YOUR CAT OR DOG GET LAB WORK DONE?

 Our veterinarians and their teams use lab tests in many different situations, including to prevent, diagnose, and monitor various health problems and to provide preoperative checkups.

 Your vet may order lab tests to make sure your cat or dog is healthy enough to undergo surgery.
-With your pet’s blood work in hand, your vet can adjust anesthesia protocols based on your pet’s condition, making the process as safe as possible.
+With your pet’s blood work in hand, your vet can adjust anesthesia protocols based on their condition, making the process as safe as possible.

-Your veterinarian may also have lab tests done as a preventive measure to identify health problems with no symptoms like:
+Your veterinarian may also have lab tests done as a preventive measure to identify health problems with no obvious symptoms such as:

 Kidney failure, common in aging animals:

-- Symptoms may not appear for many years after onset
+- Symptoms may not appear until many years after onset

 - Early screening and early intervention can delay symptom onset and improve your companion’s quality of life

 - It’s best for your vet to make sure that certain organs, like the liver and kidneys, are working as they should

 Certain tests can be performed in our veterinary clinics or sent out to partner labs, including: